traemalcolm/taelormalcolm/README.md

-# taelormalcolm
+# Welcome to Taelor Malcolm's Portfolio

-Taelor Malcolm's Portfolio
+Have a look around!